 Real estate (estimated $720,000) is owned by the seller and being sold separately.
 It is excluded from the operating-business asset total because the buyer of the business will not acquire the property.

-Modest growth with operational improvements (5% annual growth, yr5 revenue: $1,531,538)
+Maintaining typical industry growth pace (5.0% annual growth, yr5 revenue: $1,531,538)

 Adjusted Valuation